AdobeDocs/journey-optimizer.en/help/using/audience/get-started-identity.md

 * The **identity namespace** serves as an indicator of the context to which an identity relates.
 * The **identity value** is a string that represents an entity.

 Let's take the phone number 555-555-1234.
-In this example, the string "555-555-1234" is an **identity value**, which could be categorized into a **Phone** identity namespace.
+In this example, the string "555-555-1234" is an **identity value**, which could be categorized into a "Phone" **identity namespace**.

 The **Identities** menu in [!DNL Adobe Journey Optimizer] allows you to efficiently browse through the various identifiers that make up the customers in your database.